MennaElnashar/Text-Graph-Constructor/README.md

 4. Matplotlib: Matplotlib is a popular plotting library in Python.
 It is used to visualize the constructed graph in a graphical form, enabling users to understand the relationships between sentences more intuitively.

-The combination of these tools enables the TextGraphBuilder project to offer a valuable solution for visualizing and analyzing textual data by transforming it into a graphical representation of sentence similarity.

 # Python Notebook:
 Text Graph Constructor.ipynb